 Arlington OCD and Addiction Treatment

-OCD and addiction tend to appear together as a dual diagnosis very frequently, and it's tough to tell whether the OCD (Obsessive-Compulsive Disorder) is a result of the addiction or an underlying condition that started the addiction.
+Obsessive-Compulsive Disorder and addiction tend to appear together as a dual diagnosis very frequently, and it's tough to tell whether the OCD (Obsessive-Compulsive Disorder) is a result of the addiction or an underlying condition that started the addiction.
 In most cases, OCD was the underlying condition that resulted in someone trying to self-medicate for anxiety using drugs or alcohol, and that's why they present in the same individual often.
 However, a heroin addict can compulsively scratch and pick at their skin as a withdrawal symptom too.
 OCD and addiction need separate Arlington OCD and addiction treatment therapies, however.

 To discuss opportunities for treatment, find and contact dual diagnosis treatment programs in Arlington.
 Call (817) 533-2441 for more information and help finding the right program.